top of page

 One natural green

-The Arrowtown club, an easy 45 minute trip over the Crown Range from Wanaka.
+An easy 45 minute trip over the Crown Range from Wanaka.
 This is a well-established club sitting in a beautifully sheltered position alongside the local swimming pool and fire station and the club is renowned for its "fast" green.

 The Club has almost 80 members and the pleasant clubrooms are well used by the local community for gatherings and functions.
 The Club's raffles are well known for the quality of the prizes.